kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

 kedro viz
 ```

-This command automatically opens a browser tab to serve the visualisation at http://127.0.0.1:4141/, and you can explore the project with Kedro-Viz.
+This command automatically opens a browser tab to serve the visualisation at `http://127.0.0.1:4141/`.

 You should see the following: